Select Page

 Radiator hoses are an important part of a vehicle’s cooling system.
 They are responsible for transporting coolant from the engine to the radiator and back, helping to regulate engine temperature and prevent overheating.
 It is not uncommon for radiator hoses to harden or stiffen over time, which makes many drivers wonder if this is a cause for concern.

-Generally speaking, hard or stiff radiator hoses are not normal.
 A hard-to-touch radiator hose is usually an indication that it is old or worn, and may be on the verge of failure.
 When a hose becomes stiff, it loses flexibility, making it more likely to rupture or break under pressure.
 This can lead to leaks or other cooling system problems that, if left unaddressed, can eventually damage the engine.

-2 causes of radiator hose hardened
+4 causes of radiator hose hardened

 Preventing radiator hoses from becoming hard is important to ensure the longevity and proper function of your vehicle’s cooling system.